linkerd/linkerd2/STEERING.md

 The goal of the Linkerd Steering Committee is to ensure that Linkerd meets the needs of its current and future users.
-The Steering Committee represents the voice of the user, and works with the Linkerd maintainers to help guide development efforts towards solving concrete and immediate problems for Linkerd adopters.
+The Steering Committee represents the voice of the user, and works with the Linkerd maintainers and directors to help guide development efforts towards solving concrete and immediate problems for Linkerd adopters.

 ## Responsibilities